concert brochure

 Evening Concert

 Four works – four completely different musical worlds.
 Two composers from two eras, yet still behind all this contrast there is a welcome unity.
 Perhaps it is the genius, perhaps the love behind the sounds.
 The first half of the concert is all about entertainment.
 First, Jörg Widmann, just out of school, proves that the wild pulsation of techno can be beautiful, and that music based on monotonous foundations can suddenly turn into a complex six-part canon.
 This is followed by what is considered by many to be Mendelssohn's Mendelssohn′s finest chamber work, the sometimes playful, sometimes moving, but always highly melodic Matura mature Triotrio.
 After the intermission, there is much more of a tension between opposites, as youth is juxtaposed with youthfulness, orchestral sound replaces chamber music, and this time Mendelssohn becomes the early careerist and Widmann the mature composer.
-The latter pays homage to the famous pianist Lars Vogt, who died in 2022 at the age of 52, while the former, with his untold piano concertos, is building on the classical tradition and establishing his own standing among composers.
+The latter commemorates his great predecessor, Franz Schubert, who died in 1828, while the former, with his unnumbered piano concertos, is establishing his own reputation among composers by building on classical traditions.

 Night Concert